NBA Trade Rumors, News: DeMarcus Cousins, Carmelo Anthony And Other Development

 Jahlil Okafor is still available, it would seem

 Rumors of Okafor transferring to another NBA team reached peak when he didn’t join the team on its February 11 and 13 games due to a reported closing deal.
-Come Wednesday, however, he rejoined Philadelphia 76ers, prompting rumors to pause.
+Come Wednesday, however, he rejoined the Philadelphia 76ers, prompting rumors to pause.

 The NBA trade deadline is on February 23, which is only a few days away.
 Will the current NBA trade talks materialize?
 What do you think?

-Note: Update: It’s official – Cousins is going to the New Orleans Pelicans along with Omri Casspi for Langston Gallaway, Buddy Hield, and Tyreke Evans.
-The Kings will also get the Pelicans’ first- and second-round picks in the 2017 NBA Draft, according to the league sources of The Vertical.